Lower Manhattan: Post-9/11 rebuilding

 Following September 11, Lower Manhattan lost much of its economy and office space but has since rebounded significantly.
 Private sector employment reached 233,000 at the end of 2016, the highest levels since the end of 2001.
 This was largely due to growth and diversification in the local workforce with gains in employment sectors like Technology, Advertising, Media and Information, as well as Hotel, Restaurants, Retailing, and Health care.
 As of 2016, Lower Manhattan's business district is home to approximately 700 retail stores and 500 bars and restaurants.

 The Lower Manhattan Development Corporation has consummated plans to rebuild downtown Manhattan by adding new streets, buildings, and office space.
 The National September 11 Memorial at the site was opened to the public on September 11, 2011, while the National September 11 Museum was officially inaugurated by President Barack Obama on May 15, 2014.
-As of the time of its opening in November 2014, the new One World Trade Center, formerly known as the Freedom Tower, is the tallest skyscraper in the Western Hemisphere and the sixth-tallest in the world, at 1,776 ft; while other skyscrapers are under construction at the site.
+As of the time of its opening in November 2014, the new One World Trade Center, formerly known as the Freedom Tower, is the tallest skyscraper in the Western Hemisphere and the seventh-tallest in the world, at 1,776 ft; while other skyscrapers are under construction at the site.

 The Occupy Wall Street protests in Zuccotti Park, formerly known as Liberty Plaza Park, began in the Financial District on September 17, 2011, receiving global attention and spawning the Occupy movement against social and economic inequality worldwide.